nickyang28/DSCI553-Competition-No.1-Solution/README.md

 # DSCI553-Competition-No.1-Solution
 USC ✌️ 2022 Spring DSCI 553 (Foundations and Applications of Data Mining) | Recommendation System Competition | 1st Solution

+**We Will Not Include Any Source Data Here.**

+We don't know the final RMSE on the hidden test set, but my guess is around 0.9670.

 ## First Step: Train Graph Embedding

 Run [GrapEmbeddingWithSideInformation.py](GrapEmbeddingWithSideInformation.py) to obtain the embedding for User, Business, and Category.
 It takes around 30 minutes.